enescaglarr/SQL-Projects/NBA-Database-System/README.md

 ### Steps
 1. **Database Setup**:
-   - Import the SQL script (`cs306ProjectPhase2SQLScript.sql`) to set up the database.
+   - Run `cs306ProjectPhase2SQLScript.sql` to create the database schema.
-   - Ensure triggers and procedures are correctly installed.
+   - Verify triggers and stored procedures are installed correctly.
-2. **Web Application**:
+2. **Web Application Setup**:
-   - Host the `index.html` and related files on a web server.
+   - Place the `app.py`, `static/`, and `templates/` files in your project folder.
-   - Link the web application to your Firebase project by updating the configuration in the `index.html` file.
+   - Update Firebase configuration in `app.py` and `index.html`.
-3. **Access**:
+3. **Run the Application**:
+   - Start the Flask server by running `app.py`.
+   - Open the web interface via the localhost URL.
+4. **Interacting with the System**:
-   - Open the website to interact with NBA management data.
+   - Use the web application to manage NBA data and messages.
-   - Admin login: Access additional features for managing user and guest messages.

 ## Technical Details
 ### SQL Concepts